SamarthMovaliya/ecommerce_app_flutter_firebase/README.md

 ## About it
- 1) This App will give you facility to convert any currency of the world.
+ 1) This App will give you facility to add to cart and add to favourite.
-2) This also gives you forex previling market rate based on USD.
+2) This also give you to enter in app with credentials and userImage using firebaseStorage.